peng-gang/Methylation/README.md

 The target file is used to import raw data (idat data: ***Grn.idat and ***Red.idat) with R package "minfi".
 The target file is a data frame including the following information:
 Sample_Name, Sample_Well, Sample_Plate, Sample_Group, Pool_ID, Sentrix_ID, Sentrix_Position, and Basename.
-We can include other phenotype information such as sex, age.
+These information are usually included in sample sheet file from the lab taking the experiment.
+We can also include other phenotype information such as sex, age.

 2. load methylation from raw data